crate/crate-sample-apps/java-spring/documentation.md

-# The Crate JDBC Sample Application
+# The CrateDB JDBC Sample Application

 **Note:** The application is written in Java 11.

 ## Installation

-In this sample application, we use the [Crate JDBC driver 2.6.0][3] which uses [PostgreSQL wire protocol v3][1].
-To obtain the [Crate JDBC driver][4], please follow [instructions][5] for the build tool of your choice.
+In this sample application, we use the [CrateDB JDBC driver 2.6.0][3], which uses [PostgreSQL wire protocol v3][1].
+To obtain the [CrateDB JDBC driver][4], please follow [instructions][5] for the build tool of your choice.

 ## Usage

 ### Connecting to Crate

-The application establishes the connection with Crate using a Spring JDBC datasource configured in the `application.properties` file:
+The application establishes the connection with CrateDB using a Spring JDBC datasource configured in the `application.properties` file:

 ```text
 spring.datasource.url=jdbc:crate://localhost:5432/